scrapinghub/portia/README.md

 This will be moved to separate docs - it's currently some notes for developers

+All resources are either under /static/ or /api/.
+All API requests require a project following the API, then the path to the endpoint.

 bot/fetch

 Accepts json object with the following fields:
 * request - same as scrapy requst object.
 At least needs a url
-* project - project for which to fetch the page
 * spider - spider name within in the project
 * page_id - unique ID for this page, must match the id used in templates (not yet implemented)